 Lacquered Rolling Pins- Set of 2- Red & Yellow

-The making process of these products begins with crafting the raw wood into the desired product.
+Craft Story: The making process of these rolling pins begins with crafting the raw wood into the desired product.
 Generally, the wood used is Babul wood, native to the region.
 Then coloured lacquer is applied to wood by heat through turning with a hand lathe.
 Lac, a material taken from insect resin, has been used in Indian craft for centuries.
 In the process, the artisan maneuvers the lacquered colors to create patterns by hand in kaleidoscopic designs.
 This form of lacquered patterning is found only in Kachchh.
 The Vadhas are a nomadic community that moved throughout Kachchh through villages like Nirona and Jura.
 They collected natural stones and colors from forests, created lacquer goods, and bartered them with the Maldhari community, who they had close ties with.
 The artisans create a wide range of products from this craft varying from spoons and ladles to toys and other utility articles.
 Traditionally, the lacquer is coloured with vegetable dyes sourced from the natural ingredients from the surroundings like turmeric, indigo, charcoal and stones etc. Now, along with the natural colours artisans use brightly coloured chemical dyes.

 - Gently wash with mild detergents and keep it dry